AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 The record linkage tool and approach with ability to scale and automate matches is key here.

 Here in this post I give an overview of 3 stages record linkage journey.
+Often one starts this journey and can stop at stage 1 or 2 based on their use case.

 ![Preprocess](/images/3_Stages.JPG)